leandrokanis/christian-system/preface.md

 family; and James of Amsterdam, speculated in a very liberal style amongst all the Remonstrants at home and abroad.
 In Sweden, Holland, Germany, England, Scotland, the debate varied not
-essentially: the Pope against the Protestants —the Lutherans against the Calvinists —the Calvinists against the Arminians —the Bishops against the Presbyters —and the Presbyterians among themselves;
+essentially: the Pope against the Protestants — the Lutherans against the Calvinists — the Calvinists against the Arminians — the Bishops against the Presbyters — and the Presbyterians among themselves;
 until, by the potency of metaphysics and politics, they are now frittered down to various parties.